Pierre-Yves Le Duc was born in France in 1964.

 In 2012 he moved to France with his wife and daughter while still keeping his studio in Naples.
 Since then he has devoted himself to the creation of works yet to be exposed.

-Le Duc has exhibited in Italy (Milan, Naples, Pavia, Salerno, Sorrento, Turin, and so on) and abroad (a one-man show of his work was held in Atlanta, United States in 2012).
+Le Duc has exhibited in Italy (Milan, Naples, Pavia, Rome, Salerno, Sorrento, Turin, and so on) and abroad (a one-man show of his work was held in Atlanta, United States in 2012).
 He has been present in important fairs such as the Art Basel fair, the Miami Art Fair and Artissima (Italy).

 Solo Exhibitions